JJaakson/hotel-website-backend-2020/InstallationGuide.md

         an eye on the project when there are multiple tasks/projects running.
 And for the executor choose **shell**.

-    - To start the gitlab runner and to see the status insert:
+    - To start the gitlab runner and to see the status, insert the following:

             sudo service gitlab-runner start